Interpretable statistical representations of neural population dynamics and geometry: Main text

-In geometry-agnostic mode, on the other hand, the inner product features are present and make the learnt features rotation invariant.
-In our toy example, this means that vector fields are no longer distinguishable based on LFF orientation, but we still capture other differences, e.g., expansion and contraction of the flows (Fig.~\ref{fig1}d, bottom).
-This geometry-agnostic mode is able to discount the arbitrary rotations in the LFFs induced by different embeddings~\autocite{sugiharamay} (Figs.~\ref{figS4}--\ref{figS5}), and is therefore useful when comparing across systems, such as neural networks trained from different initialisations (Fig. \ref{fig2}h-j).
-To demonstrate this for a non-linear dynamical system on a non-linear manifold, we analysed the Van der Pol oscillator mapped to a paraboloid while varying the damping parameter $\mu$ and the manifold curvature (Fig.~\ref{fig1}e, see Sect.~\ref{sec:vanderpol} in Materials and Methods).
-Using short simulated trajectories from random initial conditions for $20$ different values of $\mu$, we trained a geometry-agnostic MARBLE network to jointly embed the corresponding vector fields into a shared latent space ($E=5$).
-Despite the sparse and irregular sampling, we detected robust dynamical variation as $\mu$ was varied.
-Specifically, the matrix of distribution distances $D_{cc'}=d(P_c, P_c')$ displays a two-partition structure, indicating the presence of two different types of dynamic behaviours (stable and unstable) separated by the Hopf bifurcation at $\mu=0$ (Fig.~\ref{fig1}f).
-This result is observed independently of manifold curvature (Fig.~\ref{figS6}).
-Furthermore, and despite the irregular and sparse sampling across conditions, embedding $D_{cc'}$ using multidimensional scaling (MDS) revealed a one-dimensional manifold that captures the variation of $\mu$ and consequent compression and expansion of flow (Fig.~\ref{fig1}g).
-Notably, this continuous manifold was not captured when training a geometry-aware network on the same data (Fig.~\ref{figS6}), thus confirming that geometry-agnostic MARBLE can extract both abrupt and continuous dynamical variation while being invariant to manifold embedding at a slight loss of expressivity compared to the geometry-aware mode.
+To demonstrate embedding-agnostic mode for non-linear dynamics on a non-linear manifold, consider the Van der Pol oscillator mapped to a paraboloid while varying the damping parameter $\mu$ and the manifold curvature (Fig.~\ref{fig2}c, Supplementary Note 4).
+Using short, randomly initialised simulated trajectories for $20$ values of $\mu$, labelled as different conditions, we used embedding-agnostic MARBLE to embed the corresponding vector fields into a shared latent space ($E=5$).
+Despite the sparse sampling, we detected robust dynamical variation across conditions as $\mu$ was varied.
+Specifically, the similarity matrix between conditions $D_{cc'}=d(P_c, P_c')$ displays a two-partition structure, indicating two dynamical regimes (Fig.~\ref{fig2}d).
+These correspond to the stable and unstable limit cycles separated by the Hopf bifurcation at $\mu=0$.
+This result is observed independently of manifold curvature (Extended Data Fig. 4).
+Furthermore, and despite the sparse sampling across conditions, the two-dimensional embedding of $D_{cc'}$ using multidimensional scaling revealed a one-dimensional manifold capturing the continuous variation of $\mu$ (Fig.~\ref{fig2}e).
+Notably, manifold variation was not captured when training an embedding-aware network (Extended Data Fig. 4), confirming that embedding-agnostic representations are invariant to manifold embedding with only marginal loss of expressivity compared to the embedding-aware mode.